 - Study in the award-winning Tom Reilly Building

 - One of the first courses of its kind in the UK

 - Look forward to career opportunities in Sport and Exercise Psychology professional practice and promotion, as well as education, teaching and research

 Sport and Exercise psychology is an exciting new discipline with growing opportunities for qualified professionals.

 To become a Sport and Exercise Psychologist, you must have the Graduate Basis for Chartered Membership from the British Psychological Society and fulfil a number of requirements.

-- Stage 1 training involves the satisfactory completion of an accredited Masters programme (we also offer this Masters at LJMU).
+- Stage 1 training - involves the satisfactory completion of an accredited Masters in Sport and Exercise Psychology (we offer a BPS accredited Sport Psychology Masters at LJMU)

-- Stage 2 training includes two or more years spent acquiring a range of supervised skills connected with professional skills, interventions, consultancy, research, teaching and training (as facilitated through this course).
+- Stage 2 training - includes two or more years spent acquiring a range of supervised practice skills connected with ethical and professional standards consultancy, research and communication and dissemination

 The programme is underpinned by a strong focus on equipping future Sport and Exercise psychologists for a range of professional scenarios.